Trade and export finance refers to finance and insurance products that reduce the risks that come with selling internationally, such as:

 - guarantees or letters of credit to help you get paid

-- working capital loans to fulfil orders
+- working capital loans to help fulfil orders

-- insurance against not being paid
+- insurance against not getting paid (credit insurance)

 Get finance support from government

 If you’re exporting and your bank or credit insurer can’t help, you may qualify for government-backed finance or insurance from UK Export Finance (UKEF).

 UKEF is the UK’s export credit agency.
 It aims to make sure no viable export fails due to a lack of finance or insurance.
 It helps support exports from the UK by:

 - guaranteeing loans and financial products to UK exporters and their suppliers